dnorth98/beanstalk-extensions/README.md

 01_install_updateroute53.config

    Installs a small utility that allows updating of 'this' instance's IP address into Route53.
 Takes a domain suffix as an argument (which in our case, we pass as a beanstalk paramter and then pass into the script later).
 Uses instance roles for access control.

+01_papertrail.config

+   Extension to configure the instance to send logs to papertrail (http://papertrailapp.com).
+I based this on the article in the papertrail knowledgebase BUT I modified it to use a 'hostname' of the beanstalk environment name concatenated with the instance ID.
+Makes finding and searching the logs very easy.